 Pupils in these categories have been identified with a significant learning difficulty and/or disability, that inhibits their learning (even if the strategies, medication, adjustments have reduced the barriers and they are managing well).
-They may have a diagnosis from an external agency, or we are sure that a diagnosis would be obtained if they were assessed externally.
+They may have a diagnosis from an external agency, a physical disability which affects their learning such as reduced hearing or vision, or we are sure that a diagnosis would be obtained if they were assessed externally.
 This would include ADHD, Autism, Dyspraxia, persistent Dyslexia, Dyscalculia, developmental delay, significant processing difficulties, OCD.

-Where the pupil is managed within the classroom, they are placed on a SEND Profile.
+Where the pupil is managed within the classroom, they are placed on a SEND Profile which is reviewed annually in the Summer Term.

 Where a pupil is being withdrawn for Learning Development lessons, an Individual Education Plan is put in place, to ensure that the relevant class/subject teacher and Learning Development teacher are in close liaison about targets.
+This is reviewed on a termly basis.

-Education, Health and Care Plans
+Education, Health and Care Plans (EHC)